Teyymour/Short-Vol-ML/README.md

 ### Equity Curve and Performance Metrics

-![Meta-labeled Strategy Equity Curve](images/labeled_strat_ec.png) Sharpe Ratio: 2.94
+![Meta-labeled Strategy Equity Curve](images/labeled_strat_ec.png) Sharpe Ratio: 3.52

-Win Rate: 82.22%
+Win Rate: 83.90%

-Average Win: $109.27
+Average Win: $106.59

-Average Loss: $347.05
+Average Loss: $349.44

-Expected Value Per Trade: $28.14
+Expected Value Per Trade: $33.18

 # Conclusion

 Summarizing, meta-labeling has:

-Increased Sharpe by 33.03%
+Increased Sharpe by 42.19%

-Increased win rate by 1.14%
+Increased win rate by 2.35%

-Increased average win by 1.29%
+Decreased average win by 0.72% (not ideal but overwhelmed by avg loss decrease)

-Decreased average loss by 2.96%
+Decreased average loss by 2.62%

-Increased EV per trade by 42.12%
+Increased EV per trade by 55.59%

-Note that the Sharpes for both the base and labeled strategies are quite steep and likely inflated by some of the more lenient assumptions I've made.
+Note that the Sharpes for both the base and labeled strategies are quite steep and likely inflated by some of the more lenient assumptions I've made + the fact that the backtest period was rather short.

 At any rate, we see a smoother equity curve upon applying this meta-model, and the improvement metrics speak for themselves.

-Future steps include building a more robust ML pipeline (further analysis of features/feature importance, feature transforms, better handling of class imabalance, etc.), dynamically adjusting position sizing, experimenting with different implied move discounts, getting more data to extend the backtest period, and finding a more effective way to determine direction (but if doing so were easy, then we’d all be rich).
+Future steps include building a more robust ML pipeline (further analysis of features/feature importance, feature transforms, better handling of class imabalance, hyperparameter tuning, etc.), dynamically adjusting position sizing, experimenting with different implied move discounts, getting more data to extend the backtest period, and finding a more effective way to determine direction (but if doing so were easy, then we’d all be rich).